Eurythmics: 1999–2005: Peace and Ultimate Collection

 In the late 1990s, Eurythmics reunited and recorded a new album, Peace, which was released in 1999.
 The single "I Saved the World Today" reached No. 11 in the UK Singles Chart, and a remix of "17 Again" gave the duo their first chart-topper on the US Hot Dance Music/Club Play chart.
 The band also embarked on a world tour, dubbed the "Peacetour", to support the album.
 The tour started on 18 September 1999 at Cologne's Kölnarena and ended on 6 December 1999 at the London Docklands Arena (which was filmed and released on video and DVD).
 All proceeds from the tour went to Greenpeace and Amnesty International.
 The year 2000 saw numerous European festival appearances by Eurythmics (at Germany's Rock am Ring, among others).
 In 2001, Stewart performed with U2 for the America: A Tribute to Heroes benefit concert.
 In 2002, he collaborated with Bryan Ferry on his album Frantic.

-In June 2003, Lennox released her third solo album, entitled Bare, which was a top 5 hit in the UK and the US., with three tracks reaching the top of the US Billboard Hot Dance Music/Club Play chart.
+In June 2003, Lennox released her third solo album, Bare, which was a top-five hit in the UK and the US., with three tracks reaching the top of the US Billboard Hot Dance Music/Club Play chart.
 She also recorded the song "Into the West" for Peter Jackson's film The Lord of the Rings: The Return of the King, where it appeared as the closing theme and earned Lennox the Academy Award for Best Song.
 In November 2003, Eurythmics played three songs at the 46664 in Cape Town, South Africa, for which Stewart was one of the primary organisers.
 They played an unplugged version of "Here Comes the Rain Again", "7 Seconds" with Youssou N'Dour and "Sweet Dreams".
-Stewart collaborated with The Rolling Stones vocalist Mick Jagger on the soundtrack to the movie Alfie, released in 2004, including the critically acclaimed "Old Habits Die Hard", which won a Golden Globe Award for Best Original Song from a Motion Picture.
+Stewart collaborated with Rolling Stones vocalist Mick Jagger on the soundtrack to the movie Alfie, released in 2004, including the critically acclaimed "Old Habits Die Hard", which won a Golden Globe Award for Best Original Song from a Motion Picture.